-• Horses and fireworks are not a good combination as even the calmest of horses can get frightened by the loud noises and sudden flashing lights.
-As a result the period around bonfire night (Sunday 5 November 2023) can be stressful for horse owners and horses alike.
+Horses and fireworks are not a good combination as even the calmest of horses can get frightened by the loud noises and sudden flashing lights.
+As a result the period around bonfire night (Tuesday 5 November 2024) can be extremely stressful for horse owners and horses alike.

-Follow the British Horse Society’s advice — from playing music to having the right insurance — so that the celebrations are as stress-free as possible for you and your horse.
+The British Horse Society offers the following advice to help make the celebrations as stress-free as possible for you and your horse.

 Dealing with horses and fireworks

-1. Wherever possible, get in touch with your neighbours to find out if they plan to let off fireworks.
-If they do, explain the dangers and ask them to set fireworks off in a direction that is well away from your animals.
+1. Wherever possible, get in touch with your neighbours in advance of the period to find out if they plan to let off fireworks.
+If they do, explain the dangers and ask whether they might be prepared to use low-noise fireworks and to set the fireworks off in a direction that is well away from your animals.
 Knowing in advance when fireworks are likely to be set off enables you to prepare.

 2. Decide whether to stable your horse or leave it in the field.
 It is sensible to keep your horse in its familiar environment, in its normal routine, with any companions to make it feel secure.
 If it is usually stabled, keep it stabled.
 If it is normally out in the field, keep it there as long as it is safe, secure and not close to the firework display area.

-3. If stabled, check thoroughly for anything that could cause potential injury such as protruding nails and string.
+3. If stabled, check thoroughly for anything inside the stable that could cause potential injury such as protruding nails and string.

 4. If your horse is to stay in the field, check that fencing is secure and that there are no foreign objects lying around that they might injure themselves if they run around.